 - Heat oil in the skillet over medium heat; add vegetables.
 Sauté until veggies are soft (about five minutes or so).

-- Add chicken liver (you can pour additional oil into the skillet if you see that skillets surface is too dry).
+- Add chicken liver (you can pour additional oil into the skillet if you see that skillet surface is too dry).

-- Cook liver for 5 minutes for each side, combine with vegetables and lower the heat to low.
-Cover the skillet with a lid and sauté chicken liver with vegetables for additional 10 to 15 minutes (until liver is cooked through).
+- Cook liver for 5 minutes for each side, combine with vegetables, and lower the heat to low.
+Cover the skillet with a lid and sauté chicken liver with vegetables for an additional 10 to 15 minutes (until the liver is cooked through).

 - Transfer chicken liver mousse into the serving forms of your choice and level it out with a spoon (I like to store pate in the fridge in small glass containers with a lead, for the photos I used pretty bowls).

-- Heat up butter until liquid in the microwave or on the stove in a pot.
-Pour it over pate; make sure to cover the entire surface.
+- Heat butter in the microwave or on the stove until it becomes liquid.
+Pour it over the pate; make sure to cover the entire surface.

-I like this recipe as thanks to it I have fresh product without any artificial ingredients, preservatives and the level of saltiness and seasoning that I can control.
-If you have any questions on the recipe, leave them in the comment section below.
+I like this recipe because thanks to it, I have a fresh product without any artificial ingredients or preservatives, and I can control the level of saltiness and seasoning.
+If you have any questions about the recipe, leave them in the comment section below.

 Chicken Liver Pate Recipe